Kaval Sviri

 Kaval Sviri (Кавал свири) is a Bulgarian folk song.

 Lyrics

 Popular versions

 A popular version was arranged by Petar Lyondev and performed by Ensemble Trakia on the Grammy Award-winning album Le Mystère des Voix Bulgares, Vol. II (album), released in 1987 by Disques Cellier in Switzerland.

 "Kaval Sviri" was recorded by Australian world music ensemble Balkan Ethno Orchestra, and features on their 2020 EP Zora.

+"Kaval Sviri" by Katya Barulova & Bulgar Halk Korosu, the Bulgarian State Radio & Television Female Vocal Choir, has been sampled on at least one electronic music album.
+This version has also achieved notable popularity on YouTube.

 Use as a sample and in popular culture

 The song is a somewhat commonly used sample in modern pop and rap music as the following examples illustrate: